ramensoftware/windows-11-taskbar-styling-guide/README.md

 Fill:=<AcrylicBrush TintColor="Black" TintOpacity="0.8" />
 ```

-You can also mix Acrylic with a variation of an accent color for a more dynamic
+You can also mix acrylic with a variation of an accent color for a more dynamic
 look that fits current theme.

 ```